A BMS-invariant free fermion model: Fermions on the Galilean/Carollian geometry

 where $g$ is an overall coefficient to be fixed later and $e^a \wedge e^b \epsilon_{ab}$ is the boost invariant volume form, which has weight $-2$ under the scaling symmetry.
 As the action should be invariant under both the boost and the rigid scaling transformation, the Lagrangian density $\mathcal L$ has to be the boost invariant with scaling weight $2$.
 In a fermionic model, the Lagrangian $\mathcal L$ contains a kinetic term in the form of a bi-spinor with one derivative.
 From the list above, we can build kinetic terms from either the vector or pseudo-vector

 where $D_\mu$ is the covariant derivative acting on the spinors \eqref{covD}, which becomes $\partial_\mu$ in the flat geometry.
 As $D_\mu$ has dimension one, the above action will be scaling invariant provided that $\psi$ has scaling weight $1/2$.
+Note that there is a prefactor $i$ to ensure the action is real.
 One may wonder whether it is possible to add a mass term using the scalars or pseudo-scalars.
 If we wish to keep scaling invariance, mass terms cannot be added because it does not have the desired scaling dimension.
 This is different from the WCFT fermion.
 Thus, there are two types of free fermions with the Gamma matrices \eqref{choiceI}.
 In the flat G/C geometry, they can be expressed in terms of the components as

 and